 The flexibility of a corrugated pipe makes it uniquely efficient at dealing with soil pressure compared to PVC pipes.
 This adaptability also lessens the chances of failure under high stress or harsh soil conditions.
 Typically, firm backfilled pipes are rated 30 cm and above in distance, in load-bearing setups, corrugated pipes are placed 30 cm below ground level.

 In contrast, PVC pipes have poor resistance to compaction and high soil pressure.
 Although their tensile resistance is higher than other types at ranges of 2000 to 4000 psi, they are fundamentally weaker under uneven wearing or soil conditions.
-Particular care must be placed in PVC installations as trench depth as well as granular embedment installation is crucial to prevent cracking and deformation.
+Particular care must be taken in PVC installations, as trench depth as well as granular embedment installation is crucial to prevent cracking and deformation.

 In many cases and for certain types of applications that deal with harsh loads and soil conditions, corrugated pipes are shown to perform better than PVC pipes, assuming the setup meets engineering standards.